rsc1102/Agentic-RAG-Chatbot/README.md

 ## Usage
 1. Start the streamlit server: `streamlit run main.py`
 2. Open url: `http://localhost:8501/`
-3. For RAG upload the relevant documents.
+3. For RAG, upload the relevant documents.
 4. Use the Chatbot.

 ## Directory Structure